Elder law is a legal practice tailored to the needs of senior citizens

 If you suspect someone you know is the subject of elder abuse, seek an elder law attorney for help.

 Estate planning is the preparation for what happens to someone’s assets and belongings after they die.
 Certainly someone who is growing older will have considered or thought about how to pass their assets down to their heirs.
 Many people choose to create a will or trust.
 An elder law attorney might be able to help you create one, or at least discuss your options.
-However, you might need to seek an attorney specifically dedicated to estate planning.
+However, you might need to seek a lawyer specifically dedicated to estate planning, called an estate planning attorney.
 We’ll go into the differences of elder law and estate planning next.

 Elder law and estate planning are two separate practices, though they are in close proximity to one another.
 While estate planning centers on the question of what happens to your money when you die, elder law focuses on what happens to your money while you’re alive — how best to manage your finances when it comes to your health and otherwise.